 5.3.1.
-Paddlesport Members shall be allowed full use of all the club facilities but shall not have the right to vote at General Meetings and shall not be allowed to participate in Sailing at the club.
+Paddlesport Members shall be allowed full use of all the club facilities and shall have the right to vote at General Meetings but shall not be allowed to participate in Sailing at the club.

 5.3.2.
 Single Paddlesports membership fee.
 A Member who does not qualify for, or elect to pay any other rate of membership fee, shall pay the Single Paddlesports membership fee.